Kamëz: History

 Kamez is located on the site of an Ancient Illyrian village.
 The area may have been visited by Emperor Justinian I or Belisarius.
 Prior to the 1990s, Kamëz was a sparsely populated and predominantly agricultural area.
 Following the post 1990s Albanian population movements, the area experienced massive influxes of inhabitants from all over Albania.
-The newly formed city is known to bear impressive street names belonging to international personalities, capital cities, and organizations, such as Donald Trump Street.
+The newly formed city is known to bear impressive street names belonging to international personalities, capital cities, and organizations, such as : Paris, Tokyo, the World Bank, Donald Trump, George Bush, Silvio Berlusconi or Nicolas Sarkozy.

 Subdivisions

 The municipality Kamëz consists of the town Kamëz and the following villages:

 Sports

 The main football team, KS Kamza, plays in the Albanian Second Division at Fusha Sportive Kamëz.
 It is the site of the Agricultural University of Tirana.
 The basketball team BC Kamza Basket are 6 times national champions and play their home games at Salla Sportive Bathore.